A Facebook friend recently posed the question “If people are afraid to look at another point of view, is it fear or pride?”

 As humans, we fear the unknown.
 But when we educate ourselves we lessen the unknown.
 We learn new experiences and ideas.
 We see that for all the differences, there are just as many commonalities.
 We appreciate values we never before considered.

 Pride?
 Well, it goes before a fall, as Rachel Lynde used to say.
 Few of us are comfortable when our ideas are challenged and, by nature, we gravitate toward information that supports our own viewpoint.
-If we’re not careful, here’s where pride sets in.
+If we’re not careful, this is where pride sets in.
 Worse yet is when we start thinking everyone else is biased and refuse to see it in ourselves.

 Be responsible, journalistic citizens.